 In April 2011, the Department for Education introduced the pupil premium and the service premium.
 This gave schools funding to close attainment gaps for disadvantaged pupils and to assist with the pastoral needs of children with parents in the armed forces.
 The pupil premium is designed to address inequality by giving every school the resources they need to help their most disadvantaged pupils, allowing them the freedom to respond appropriately to individual circumstances.

-£2300 per pupil who: have been previously Looked-after and have ceased to be looked after by a local authority in England and Wales because of
+£2410 per pupil who has been previously Looked-after and have ceased to be looked after by a local authority in England and Wales because of

 COVID Catch up Premium